← Back to Choose Clarity

 • "Fixing execution"

-These moves feel reasonable.
+These moves usually feel reasonable.
 Often urgent.

 If this feels familiar, it's a clarity issue.